radareorg/radare2-book/src/arch/decompile.md

 * pdgo/pddo/pdco -> show offset of instruction associated with each line
 * pdga/pdda/pdca -> show two column disasm vs decompilation
+* pdgj/pddj/pdcj -> json output to use decompiler info from other tools

 ### PseudoDecompiler